-Chronic pruritus of unknown origin is predominantly a diagnosis of exclusion of primary dermatological and underlying medical disorders.
+Chronic pruritus of unknown origin is a diagnosis of exclusion of any primary dermatological or underlying medical disorders.

-Patients with chronic pruritus of unknown origin may present with some positive findings, though these findings are nonspecific.
+Patients with chronic pruritus of unknown origin may present with some positive findings, although these findings will be nonspecific.
 These include eosinophilia, mild immunoglobulin (Ig)-E elevation (up to 1000 UI/mL), or dermal hypersensitivity.
-Eosinophils may be observed in the dermis upon skin biopsy .
+Eosinophils may be observed in the dermis on skin biopsy .